Global Blocking and Waiting Locks Analysis (gvlockb.sql)

 Required Privileges

-Section titled “Required Privileges”SELECT on GV$LOCKSELECT on GV$SESSIONSELECT on GV$SESSION_WAIT
+Section titled “Required Privileges”SELECT on GV$LOCKSELECT on GV$SESSIONSELECT on GV$SESSION_WAITSample Output

 Section titled “Sample Output” Global Blocking/Waiting Locks